Gaussian Processes for Time Series with Lead-Lag Effects with applications to biology data: Identifiability of GPlag Kernel Parameter

 To support our interpretation to $A\coloneqq(a_{ll'})\in\RR^{L\times L}$ and $S\coloneqq (s_l)\in\RR^{L}$ in Section \ref{sec:model}, we discuss the identifiability, i.e., different parameters lead to different models.
 Note that not all parameters of commonly used GP models are identifiable, which means that different parameter values can lead to the same model.
 For example, in the classical Mat\'ern covariance function, the spatial variance $\sigma^2$ and lengthscale parameter $b$ are not identifiable, meaning that it is not possible to distinguish between different values of these parameters based on the data alone~\citep{stein1999interpolation,zhang2004inconsistent,kaufman2013role,li2021inference,li2022bayesian}.
 This can be a limitation of GP models and it is important to consider when interpreting the results.
 In the case of GPlag, if the key parameters $A$ and $S$ are not identifiable, i.e., the GPlag determined by $(A,S)$ is equivalent to the one determined by $(\widetilde{A},\widetilde{S})$, then it is unconvincing to interpret $A$ and $S$ as times series dissimilarity and time lag.
 Without identifiability, $A$ and $S$ do not admit any clear interpretation and the results of the model would be hard to interpret.

-In this section, we prove that the parameters $A$ and $S$ in GPlag model are identifiable, allowing them to be used to as measures of the lead lag effect between time series and the time lag.
-We begin by introducing the necessary definitions.
+\changedAE{In this section, we prove that the parameters $A$ and $S$ in GPlag model are identifiable, allowing them to be used to as measures of the lead lag effect between time series (measured by $A$) and the time lag (measured by $S$).} \changedAE{Here, we assume all parameters are positive, finite, real numbers, and the domain is fixed (also known as infill domain).} \changedAE{The fixed domain assumption is reasonable for multi-omics time series, as the dynamics of gene regulation in such experiments occur during a fixed window of time.
+Investigators will decide, based on available budget, the time points needed to capture the dynamics during, say activation, or differentiation.
+If allocated more budget, they will then fill in the gaps between existing observations, to have better resolution over the same time period.} We begin by introducing the necessary definitions.

 \begin{definition} Two Gaussian processes $K$ and $\widetilde{K}$ are said to be equivalent, denoted by $K\equiv \widetilde{K}$ , if the corresponding Gaussian random measures are equivalent to each other.
 That is, two Gaussian random measures are absolutely continuous with respect to each other. \end{definition}